Table of contents

 Poverty focus and other policy objectives

-Copy link to Poverty focus and other policy objectivesIn 2023, Liechtenstein also:
+Copy link to Poverty focus and other policy objectivesIn 2024, Liechtenstein:

-Allocated 4% of its bilateral ODA (USD 1.4 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1, which captures grants to basic social services (basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
-A further 2.6% of bilateral ODA (USD 0.9 million) went to social protection support.
+Allocated 3.1% of its bilateral ODA (USD 1.3 million) to core poverty-reducing sectors as defined by SDG 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+In addition, 2.2% of bilateral ODA (USD 0.9 million) went to social protection support.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

-Copy link to Total Official Support for Sustainable DevelopmentTotal Official Support for Sustainable Development (TOSSD) is an international statistical standard that monitors and increases transparency of all official and officially supported resources for financing the SDGs in developing countries, as well as for addressing global challenges.
-In 2023, activities reported by Liechtenstein as TOSSD totalled USD 38.4 million, up from USD 33.9 million in 2022.
-Liechtenstein’s TOSSD activities mostly targeted SDG 10 (reduced inequalities), SDG 2 (zero hunger) and SDG 13 (climate action).
+Copy link to TOSSDTotal official support for sustainable development (TOSSD) is an international statistical standard that monitors and increases the transparency of all official and officially supported resources for financing the SDGs received by developing countries (Pillar 1) and for addressing global challenges (Pillar 2).
+In 2024, activities reported by Liechtenstein as TOSSD totalled USD 43.5 million, marking a 7% increase compared with the previous year.
+Liechtenstein’s TOSSD activities mostly targeted SDG 10 (reduced inequalities), SDG 2 (zero hunger) and SDG 4 (quality education).
 Activity-level data on TOSSD by recipient are available at: https://tossd.online.

 Institutional set-up